IChaudhry892/simcity-project/README.txt

 This will compile all the '.cpp' files in the directory.

-## Run Instructions:
+Run Instructions:
 1. After compilation, you can execute the program with:
   ./a.out

-2. When prompted, enter the configuration file name (e.g., "config.txt") to start the simulation.
+2. Enter the configuration file name (e.g., "config.txt") when prompted to start the simulation.

-## Configuration File Format:
+## 5. Configuration Guide
-The config file must contain the following paramters:
+A. Config File Format (config.txt)
+  Required parameters:
   - Region Layout: [filename.csv] - Path to the region layout file
   - Time Limit: [integer] - Maximum number of simulation steps
   - Refresh Rate: [integer] - How often to display the region map

   Example config.txt:
   Region Layout: region.csv
   Time Limit: 20
   Refresh Rate: 1

-## Region File Format
+B. Region File Format (region.csv)
-The region file (.csv) defines the initial layout using the following symbols:
+  Defines the initial layout using the following symbols:
   - R: Residential Zone
   - I: Industrial Zone
   - C: Commercial Zone
   - -: Road
   - T: Powerline
   - #: Road with Powerline
   - P: Power Plant
   - /: Empty cell

 Cells should be comma-separated.
 Example region.csv:
 /,/,T,#,T,T,T,/